BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/postgresql.md

 The rows in this table are short-lived and are only as their purpose is temporary.

 **deleted_project_reports:**
-Stores the result of project deletions as a report
+Stores the result of project deletions as a report.

 **blazegraph_queries:**
-Stores slow queries submitted to Blazegraph
+Stores slow queries submitted to Blazegraph.

 The rows in this table are short-lived as they only have a monitoring purpose.